 How to teach attacking:

-Digging (Individual Defense)
+DIGGING (Individual Defense)

 Digging is the defensive skill used to keep the ball off the floor after an opponent’s attack.
 For beginners, the focus is on learning proper body position, platform control, and how to react quickly while staying low and balanced.
 Early digging drills emphasize posture, platform angle, and tracking the ball with the eyes.
 As players gain confidence, they can start digging harder-driven balls and learning to move more effectively.
 Below, we’ll show you how to teach the basics of digging step-by-step.